chazsconi/elm-phoenix-ports/README.md

 channels channelModel =
   [ Channel.init "room:lobby"
         |> Channel.on "new_msg" NewMsg
-  ] ++ List.map (Channel.init) channelModel.rooms
+  ] ++ List.map Channel.init channelModel.rooms
 ```

 ## Documentation
 Please see the old API [saschatimme/elm-phoenix](https://saschatimme.github.io/elm-phoenix) for the current API functions on `Channel` and `Push`

+## Example app
+Please see the example chat room app in the `example` folder.

 ## Limitations
-* Not all features from the `saschatimme/elm-phoenix` are implemented, most notably `Presence`.
+* Not all features from the `saschatimme/elm-phoenix` are implemented.
 * Only one socket can be connected to at a time.
 If you need more than one you should be able
-  to have multiple instances of the `PhoenixMsg` and `phoenixModel` although I have not tested this.
+  to have multiple instances of the `phoenixConfig` and `phoenixModel` although this has not been tested.

-## How it works
+## Design decisions

+### Replacing Effects Manager

 Because there is no Effects Manager available in Elm 0.19, a time subscription is used to check every few 100ms if the model that
 is used to construct the channels has changed.
 If it has, then the `channels` function is evaluated.
 Any new channels are joined, and any old ones are left by making calls to ports.
 The JS objects that represent the channels
 are stored in the model along with their state.
 When `phoenix.js` receives an event this is passed back to Elm via a port, which
-trigger events in the main app.
+triggers events in the main app.

 In this way, a similar API to `saschatimme/elm-phoenix` is retained, without consumers of the library having
 to explicitly join and leave channels.

+## Why have a Phoenix.Config

+This encapsulates the parent `Msg` type and also the real ports module and is a convenience for passing as a
+parameter to `Phoenix.push`.

+An alternative would have been to put this information in the `Socket` however
+often you will want to have your socket constructed dynamically from your model - e.g. adding a user token as
+a connection parameter.
+However the config should not need to be parameterised and thus is easier to use
+without having to pass around the socket or model.

 ## Contributing
 Contributions are welcome!